AzureAiDevs/hub/website/src/pages/roadmap/30days.md

 ---
 title: 30 Days of Azure AI Roadmap
-description: "Calling all #AI developers!
+description: "📣 Calling all #AI developers!
 Ready to level up your skills in #AzureAI?
 Check out the #30DaysOfAzureAI roadmap and take your expertise to the next level! https://aka.ms/30-days-ai-roadmap"
 image: "https://azureaidevs.github.io/hub/img/2023-aia/twitter_roadmap_banner.png"
 ---